Wallace & Gromit: Vengeance Most Fowl: Release

 Vengeance Most Fowl premiered worldwide on the closing day of the AFI Fest on 27 October at the Grauman's Chinese Theatre in Hollywood, Los Angeles, with a limited theatrical release on 18 December 2024.
 It aired in the United Kingdom on BBC One on 25 December 2024, and was released outside of the UK on Netflix on 3 January 2025.
 To promote the film, the BBC also commissioned three Wallace & Gromit-themed idents for BBC One, which were aired through the Christmas season.
 Vengeance Most Fowl was viewed by 9.38 million BBC One viewers on Christmas Day.
 It was the second-most-watched broadcast in the UK since 2022, after the Gavin & Stacey Christmas special, also broadcast that day.
 After 28 days of catch up viewing, that figure increased to 21.6 million, becoming the BBC's most-watched scripted show since 2002.

-Park said Vengeance Most Fowl would not be the final Wallace & Gromit film, and that "there's always ideas worth kicking about".
+A day after film's airing on BBC, Park said that it would not be the final Wallace & Gromit film, and that "there's always ideas worth kicking about".

+A dvd release has be scheduled.